b1skit/SaberEngine/README.md

 * dx12
 * opengl

+Select a rendering pipeline: `-renderpipeline pipelineName.json`
+* Rendering pipelines are described by json files located in the `<project root>\Config\Pipelines\` directory
+* If no rendering pipeline file is specified, the `engineDefault.json` is used

 Enable strict shader binding checks: `-strictshaderbinding`
-* Enables (helpful, but occasionally annoying) asserts if parameters aren't found when parsing reflected shader metadata
+* Enables helpful (but occasionally annoying) asserts if parameters aren't found when parsing reflected shader metadata

 Enable graphics API debugging: `-debuglevel [0, 2]`.
 Each level increases log verbosity, and API-specific validation
 * 0: Default (disabled)